jasminwu/atarcalc-sace/README.md

 # atarcalc-matlab

+This program estimates your ATAR using 2021 SACE data.

+1. Enter recongnised learning such as Headstart or VET Course
+2. Enter your 10 and 20 credit subject scores
+3. Program finds the optimal 90 credits, ensuring that only 20 credits of recognised learning will count.
+Forms your university aggregate.
-This program estimates your ATAR calculating your university aggregate from your top 90 credits of SACE results.
-This aggregate is compared with the information in saceData.xlsx (2021 conversion) to form a predicted result.
+4. This aggregate is compared with the information in saceData.xlsx (2021 conversion) to form a predicted ATAR.